bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 Home theater service.
 My little integrated graphics are struggling a bit.
 It's a bit redundant for ordinary people, not as convenient as screen casting.

-However, I recently used it to [build my own music streaming service](/zh/posts/self-host-music-streaming-service), and it was really enjoyable.
+However, I recently used it to [self-host my own music streaming service](/posts/self-host-music-streaming-service), and it was really enjoyable.

 ### ~~[QingLong](https://hub.docker.com/r/whyour/qinglong)~~